 Ahrefs is such deep tool that it will take years to figure out all that it can do.
 It has its own ranking system similar to Moz’s, called domain rank (DR).
 You can see a complete history of referring domains, track new links coming in, and do a competitive analysis on your client’s competitors.
 The Link Intersect tool in particular will help you find links that all your competitors are getting and you aren’t, which is a goldmine.
 Ahrefs does have a Chrome extension but it’s not the most reliable, so I wouldn’t suggest it.

-How can anyone do outreach without Moz?
+How can anyone do off-page SEO without Moz?
 Not only do they provide a ton of content for learning about link building, but their tools are amazing.
-Moz’s tools are widely used by SEO specialists, but it is quite useful to the Outreach Specialist.
+Moz’s tools are widely used by On-page SEO specialists, but it is quite useful to the Off-page SEO Specialist.
 The “Link Explorer” tool will give you an overview of a site’s backlink profile, who’s linking the most, the DA of those sites, and much, much more.
 It’s great for competitive analysis, or to track your own client’s inbound links.

 Similar to Ahrefs, SEMRush is a very agile tool.
 I like the user interface a little bit better than Ahrefs, so I use them interchangeably.
 Occasionally SEMRush doesn’t have information that Ahrefs does, so I toggle between them.

-I especially love the geo information that SEMRush has, which is especially helpful when targeting certain countries in your outreach campaign.
+I especially love the geo information that SEMRush has, which is especially helpful when targeting certain countries in your off-page SEO campaign.
 For instance, if I was just targeting Canadians for my cruise calculator tool, I could find publications with the most Canadian traffic.

 For instance, I could find the travel editor on most major publications and pitch them specifically for my calculator tool.
 I could also export a .csv of media outlets and contacts and import it into a project in Buzzstream.
 Get this tool.